LLNL/b-mpi3/README.md

 ### From C to C++

-The MPI-C standard is expressed in the C language.
+The MPI-C standard interface is expressed in the C language (and Fortran).
-The C-language doesn't have many ways to deal with threads except by throrough documentation.
+The C-language doesn't have many ways to deal with threads except by thorough documentation.
-This indicates that any level of thread assurance that we can express in C++ cannot be derived by the C syntax alone; it has to be derived at best from the documentation and when documentation is lacking from common sense and common practice in existing MPI implementations.
+This indicates that any level of thread assurance that we can express in a C++ interface cannot be derived by the C syntax alone; it has to be derived at best from the documentation and when documentation is lacking from common sense and common practice in existing MPI implementations.

 The modern C++ language has several tools to deal with thread safety: the C++11 memory model, the `const`, `mutable` and `thread_local` attributes and a few other standard types and functions, such as `std::mutex`, `std::call_once`, etc.

 ### Data and threads

 Even if MPI operations are called outside concurrent sections it is still your responsibility to make sure that the *data* involved is synchronized; this is always the case.
 Clear ownership and scoping of *data* helps a lot toward the thread safety.
 Avoiding mutable shared data between threads also helps.
 Perhaps as a last resort, data can be locked with mutex objects to be written or accessed one thread at time.

 ### Communicator and threads

 The library doesn't control or owns data for the most part, therefore the main concern of the library regarding threading is within the communicator class itself.

-The C-MPI interface briefly mentions thread-safety, for example most MPI operations are acompained by the following note (e.g. https://www.mpich.org/static/docs/latest/www3/MPI_Send.html):
+The C-MPI interface briefly mentions thread-safety, for example most MPI operations are accompanied by the following note (e.g. https://www.mpich.org/static/docs/latest/www3/MPI_Send.html):

-> ### Thread and Interrupt Safety
+> *Thread and Interrupt Safety*
 >
 > This routine is thread-safe.
 This means that this routine may be safely used by multiple threads without the need for any  user-provided thread locks.
 However, the routine is not interrupt safe.
 Typically, this is due to the use of memory allocation routines such as malloc or other non-MPICH runtime routines that are themselves not interrupt-safe.

-This doesn't mean that that *all* calls to, for example, `MPI_Send`, can be safely done from different threads concurrently, only some of them, a.k.a. with completely different argument can be safe.
+This doesn't mean that that _all_ calls to, for example, `MPI_Send`, can be safely done from different threads concurrently, only some of them, a.k.a. those with completely different argument can be safe.

 In practice it is observable that for most MPI operations the "state" of the communicator can change in time.
 Even if after the operation the communicator seems to be in the same state as before the call the operation itself changes, at least briefly, the state of the communicator object.
 This internal state can be observed from another thread even through undefined behavior, even if transiently.
+Internal buffer could be use or flags could be set internally, there no sure way to know exactly how this state changes, it is even reasonable that internal optimizations could use hidden state.
+A common situation is that messages with in the same communication are mixed, but worst things can happen.

 In modern C++, this is enough to mark communicator operations non-`const` (i.e. an operation than can be applied only on a mutable instance of the communicator).

-`MPI_Send` has "tags" to differenciate separate communications, this is still not a enough since the tag is a runtime variable, of which the library doesn't know the origin.
+`MPI_Send` has "tags" to differentiate separate communications and may help with concurrent calls, but this is still not a enough since the tags are runtime variable, of which the library doesn't know the origin.
-Besides, tags is not a general solution since most collective operation do not use tags at all.
+Besides, the use of tags are not a general solution since collective operation do not use tags at all.
 It has been known for a while that the identity of the communicator in some sense serves as a tag for collective communications.
 This is why it is so useful to be able to duplicate communicators to distinguish between collective communication messages.

-This so far, explains why most members of communicator are non-`const`, it also explains why most of the time `communicators` must either be passed by non-`const` reference or by value.
+This so far, explains why most members of `mpi3::communicator` are non-`const`, it also explains why most of the time `mpi3::communicators` must either be passed by non-`const` reference or by value.
-(This is not unheard of in C++, standard streams generally need be mutable to be useful (e.g. `std::cout` or `std::ifstream`), even though they don't seem to have a changing state.)
+(This is not unheard of in C++, standard printing streams generally need be mutable to be useful (e.g. `std::cout` or `std::ifstream`), even though they don't seem to have a changing state.)

-This brings us to the important topic of communicator construction and assigment.
+This brings us to the important topic of communicator construction and assignment.

-## Duplication of communicator
+### Duplication of communicator

 In C, custom structures do not have special member functions that indicate copying.
-In general this is provided by free functions operating in pointer or handle types, and in general in their signature ignore `const`ness.
+In general this is provided by free functions operating in pointer or _handle_ types, and in general in their signature ignore `const`ness.

 In C-MPI, the main function to duplicate a communicator is `int MPI_Comm_dup(MPI_Comm comm, MPI_Comm *newcomm)`.
 When translating from C to C++ we have to understand that `MPI_Comm` is a handle to a communicator, that is, it behaves like a pointer.
-In general the source (first argument) is conceptually constant (unmodified) during a copy, so we could be tempted to mark it as const when translating to C++.
+In a general library the source (first argument) is conceptually constant (unmodified) during a copy, so we could be tempted to mark it as `const` when translating to C++.

 ```cpp
 struct communicator {